 Cancer Survivor Is Running Through Life

-From the mouth of a 2-year-old: “Why is mommy’s head shiny?’’
+Only from the mouth of a 2-year-old: “Why is mommy’s head shiny?’’

 Dane Juehring, approaching his third birthday, posed the question many women can understand.
 Mommy’s head was shiny because she lost her hair during breast cancer treatment.

-In 2006 Michelle Juehring was a 38-year-old wife to Dave and mother of two – the inquisitive Dane and Shelby, 7 months old at the time – and a full-time employee of the Quad-City Times.
+At the time, Michelle Juehring was a 38-year-old wife to Dave and mother of two – the inquisitive Dane and Shelby, 7 months old at the time – and a full-time employee of the Quad-City Times.
 She already had plenty going on.
 She didn’t have extra time for a diagnosis of stage 3 breast cancer.

 “I’m originally from Wisconsin.
 When you live in Wisconsin, the Mayo Clinic is where you go when you have cancer,’’ she explained.
 “The people at the Mayo Clinic told me Genesis was suggesting exactly what they would do for me at the Mayo Clinic.
 They said I might as well be treated at home.’’